 The result of this cooperation is a novel technology, predicting sweet spots in shale oil and gas plays before drilling with approx. 70% accuracy, based on microbiological DNA analysis of shallow soil samples.

-The Patent Pending sweet spotting technology targets reducing the amount of wells by stepping away from grid drilling and implement an iterative procedure of prioritized development of higher profitable areas of a play.
+The patented sweet spotting technology targets reducing the amount of wells by stepping away from grid drilling and implement an iterative procedure of prioritized development of higher profitable areas of a play.
 Besides cost reduction by not drilling low producing wells, it is also a way forward in higher development speed and more effectively use of available/affordable drilling rigs.
-This is accomplished by producing a >70% accurate predictive map with the presence of sweet spots, using DNA anlysis of shallow soil samples, prior to drilling.
+This is accomplished by producing a >70% accurate predictive map with the presence of sweet spots, using DNA analysis of shallow soil samples, prior to drilling.